Impact of temporary lockdown on disease extinction in assortative networks: NUMERICAL METHODOLOGY

 Regardless of the method used to construct the network, the resulting adjacency matrix can be used to compute its largest eigenvalue, which yields the basic reproduction number \( R_0 \) from Eq.~(\ref{eq:reproductive_number_hmf}).
-The reason we determine $R_0$ is that, throughout our calculations we keep $R_0$ constant regardless of the network topology, in order to keep the distance to bifurcation constant and eliminate the deterministic effects while studying the dependence of the EP on the network and lockdown parameters.
+The reason we determine $R_0$ is that, throughout our calculations we keep $R_0$ constant, for each network realization, regardless of the network topology~\footnote{In general, the eigenvalues of the connectivity matrix $\mathbf{C}$ (used under the annealed network approximation) and of the adjacency matrix $\mathbf{A}$, differ.
+Yet, we checked that for each network realization we have generated (bimodal or gamma), the difference between the largest eigenvalue of $\mathbf{C}$ and $\mathbf{A}$ was $<\!1\%$ due to the absence of major hubs~\cite{Silva2019_assortative_table}.}.
+We do so in order to keep the distance to bifurcation constant and eliminate the deterministic effects while studying the dependence of the EP on the network and lockdown parameters.

 Once $R_0$ is computed, each node’s infection and recovery rates are computed based on its neighbors.
 Here, each node \( j \) can be in one of two states, \( j_S \) (susceptible) or \( j_I \) (infected), with transitions between the two simulated using the Gillespie algorithm~\cite{GILLESPIE1976_second_paper,Gillespie_1977}.
 The transitions, $j_S\to j_I$ and $j_I\to j_S$ occur at exponentially distributed waiting times.
 Due to the stochastic nature of these processes, the EP may significantly vary across different runs even for the same network realization.